-Housing – Conservation Corps at AYW does not provide housing for our members.
+Housing – Conservation Corps of AYW do not provide housing for our members.
 Each member is expected to obtain housing on their own before or during the start of their term of service.

-TxCC & LaCC does provide multiple Housing & Networking resource pages that put our members in contact with other AmeriCorps members to find housing and potential roommates.
+TxCC & LaCC do provide multiple Housing & Networking resource pages that put our members in contact with other AmeriCorps members to find housing and potential roommates.

 If your home utilities are under the name of yourself or a roommate that is currently on Food Stamps, there is a form you can fill out to reduce your overall monthly utility costs.
 Click here for more information.